 When you’re ready to switch over to Gmail, consider how you want to use your new Gmail features.
 If you’re using this as a personal email address, you can create a solo Gmail account from scratch without much of a hassle.
 If you’re porting over multiple email addresses for a business, you’ll want to look at G Suite, and sign everybody up simultaneously.

 From there, you can start getting a feel for how Gmail works; you can download the Gmail app to your mobile devices, and bookmark the web address for Gmail on your desktop.

-When you’re ready, the big step will be migrating all your old emails and contacts from Outlook to Gmail.
-Thankfully, Google makes this process relatively simple.
+When you’re ready, the big step will be to migrate emails from Outlook to Gmail.
+Thankfully, Google makes the Outlook to Gmail migration process relatively simple.

 When you’re ready to import your old messages and contacts, head to Settings in the upper-left corner of the desktop app, and click Accounts and Import.
 Then, choose “Import mail and contacts.”